Animal Crossing: New Horizons: Gameplay

 The player starts with two other random anthropomorphic villagers that also purchased the getaway package.
 These villagers will live alongside the player and can be interacted with, building relationships.
 When the player has made sufficient progress in the game, Tom Nook gives more freedom of expanding as a village.
 Other shop owners will visit and settle on the island: museum-owner Blathers, who will display fish, bugs, sea creatures, fossils, and art captured by the player; sisters Mabel and Sable, who sell clothing and other player-created accessories; and Timmy and Tommy, who run a store that specializes in selling furniture and other quality-of-life items, eventually expanding to sell more items per day.
 That store is named Nook's Cranny.
 Eventually, the main area will expand to a Town Hall, run by Tom Nook with the help of Isabelle; other buildings and villagers will populate the community, and old tents and shops will grow into a more permanent structure that can still be moved if the player chooses.
 From there, the island will be given a star rating out of five, usually starting off at a one-star rating.
 As the island is further developed, the island's star rating will increase.
 When a three-star rating is achieved, K.K.
 Slider, a popular musician, will visit and perform a concert at the island, marking the "end" of the game as the credits roll.
-However, more options for island customization are given to the player for further community growth, such as the ability to construct and destroy cliffs, bodies of water and paths, colloquially referred to as terraforming.
+However, more options for island customization are given to the player for further community growth, such as the ability to construct and destroy cliffs, bodies of water, and paths, colloquially referred to as terraforming.

-The game supports one island per Switch system.
+The game supports one island per Switch system, though other user accounts may join as secondary players.
 Animal Crossing: New Horizons supports both local and online co-op gameplay, with up to four players locally and eight players online able to occupy an island at any given time, an option available through the Dodo Airlines.
 The game supports amiibo cards and figures from the Animal Crossing series, which can be used to invite a villager to the island temporarily that can be convinced to join the island.